-Site migration is, without a doubt, among the most challenging projects an SEO can undertake—no thanks to the risk that is involved with the process.
+A site migration is, without a doubt, among the most challenging projects an SEO can undertake — no thanks to the risk that is involved with the process.

-Successful migration can help a company achieve its objectives faster.
-A new site, improved site architecture or even updated content can truly propel the site in the search results.
-A faulty site migration, on the other hand, can erase everything the SEO team has achieved.
+A successful website migration can help a company achieve its objectives faster.
+A new site, improved site architecture, or even updated content can truly propel the site in search engines' results pages; a faulty site migration, on the other hand, can erase everything the SEO team has achieved.

 Before I tell you more and show you how to overcome this problem easily, let’s cover the specific types of site migrations where this problem occurs.
 Knowing this will help you understand how you could wind up losing valuable URL data in the first place.